BaumannDaniel/ontime-cli/README.md

 #### STOP

-Stop a player by its id.
+Stop a device by its id.

 ```
 stop [subject_id]